jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

    <!-- markdownlint-disable MD013 -->
 3. We have purchased the [NORRSJÖN Sink, stainless steel](https://www.ikea.com/us/en/catalog/products/S49157914/?query=NORRSJ%C3%96N "NORRSJÖN").

-   > TODO: <17-11-18, JD Fisher>
-   >
-   > > Decide whether to under-mount.
+   Please return to owner, the assembly tools provided with the NORRSJÖN.

-   The sink includes fittings necessary for top mounting but may also be under-mounted.
+   The sink includes fittings necessary for top mounting.
+Top mounting is needed to be compatible with drawer height in the sink cabinet.
+The drawers will include horse-shoe shaped shelves to accommodate plumbing.

+   Coordinate with cabinet maker and plumber.
 The sink also includes the drain fittings but does not include pipe and fittings needed to connect the drain line.
 The existing piping is setup for two sink drains and a dishwasher drain; the new sink has only one.

    Assembly instructions: